LaravelFreelancerNL/laravel-arangodb/docs/transactions.md

 ```

 ### Registering collections
-$collections must be an array that can have zero or any of the indeces: read, write or exclusive,
+$collections must be an array that can have zero or any of the keys: read, write or exclusive,
 each being an array of collection names or a single collection name as string.

 Collections that will be written to in the transaction _must_ be declared with the write or exclusive attribute
 or it will fail, whereas non-declared collections from which is solely read will be added lazily.
 [More information on locking and isolation in ArangoDB](https://www.arangodb.com/docs/stable/transactions-locking-and-isolation.html).